mmtk/mmtk-core/docs/tutorial/Tutorial.md

    using lusearch.
 Run the lusearch benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `repos/openjdk`.

+#### Rust Logs

-By using one of the debug builds, you gain access to the Rust logs - a useful tool when testing a plan and observing the general behaviour of the MMTk.
+By using one of the debug builds, you gain access to the Rust logs - a useful tool when testing a plan and observing the general behaviour of MMTk.
-There are two levels of trace that are useful when using the MMTk - `trace` and `debug`.
+There are two levels of trace that are useful when using MMTk - `trace` and `debug`.
 Generally, `debug` logs information about the slow paths (allocation through MMTk, rather than fast path allocation through the binding).
 `trace` includes all the information from `debug`, plus more information about